Skip to content

 Nix Integration Reference

-This document provides a complete reference for deploying applications on Hop3 using Nix.
+This document is the technical reference for deploying applications on Hop3 using Nix.
+For a tutorial-style introduction, see the Nix deployment guide.

 Overview

 Hop3 supports Nix-based deployments as an alternative to native buildpacks and Docker.
-When a hop3.nix file is present in the application source, Hop3 uses the NixBuilder to produce deterministic, reproducible builds.
+Two modes are supported:

 Architecture